McSinyx/brutalmaze/README.rst

 out (if there is any).
 Be aware that the more get killed, the more will show up and our hero will get weaker when wounded.

-Brutal Maze has a few notable feautures:
+Brutal Maze has a few notable features:

 * Being highly portable.
 * Auto-generated and infinite maze.